-Each employee working in the Branch shall endeavour in every possible manner to comply with the norms laid down in this Policy.
+Each employee working in the Branch and every individual/ organisation/ entity dealing with the Branch shall endeavour in every possible manner to comply with the norms laid down in this Policy.
 Non-compliance shall be deemed violation of terms and conditions of employment /engagement or terms and conditions of contract (as the case may be) and shall be dealt with per the Branch's disciplinary procedures/ terms of engagement or terms of the particular contract(s) or the law as applicable and appropriate.